 I am convinced that classroom management is the key to success in teaching.
 It is something about which I have become passionate.
 Why?
 Because poorly managed classrooms waste the time and the lives of everyone involved.
 As a teacher, I hate it when I allow my students to be out of control.
 As a student, I don’t learn as much as I should.
 Either way, it is a no-win situation.

-So what are some things I do to keep them quiet?
+So what are some things I do to keep students quiet?

 Everything that goes on in my classroom is my fault.
 Good things happen because I set up the expectations.
 Bad things that happen are because I allowed them to happen.
 While this is not entirely true — sometimes kids do dumb things and act like kids because they ARE kids — accepting responsibility will revolutionize everything that you do.
 Our culture likes to deny responsibility much of the time.
 Do not allow students to deny responsibility, and do not allow yourself to do so either.